 Teaching and Learning

 Religious Education will be taught and learned as a discreet, timetabled subject.
 However, it is not an isolated area but must be seen in the context of the whole curriculum.
 The Manchester Diocesan syllabus provides a continuous and progressive outline for the development of Religious Education through the school from Reception to Year 6.
-Within this framework the teaching of Religious Education is supported by topic themes specified for each year group and ensures effective coverage of all areas and concepts.
+Furthermore, the introduction of the ‘Understanding Christianity’ resource has strengthened teacher knowledge and the role of religious theology and philosophy to deepen teachers and children’s knowledge and understanding.
+Within this framework, the teaching of Religious Education is supported by topic themes specified for each year group and ensures effective coverage of all areas and concepts.

-As a Christian school Christianity forms the main body of study within the RE curriculum, however we believe that it is important for all children to learn about a range of different faiths.
-To this effect children will learn about one other world faith at key stage 1 and two other world faiths at key stage 2.
+As a Christian school, Christianity forms the main body of study within the RE curriculum; however, we believe that it is important for all children to learn about a range of different faiths in line with our school and British values.
+To this effect, children will learn about other world faiths discreetly, through opportunities within the wider curriculum, festivals, assemblies, visitors and Special R.E days.

 Visits to places of worship are encouraged, including those of different faiths so that the children can gain a greater understanding of faith and culture.
 Speakers are also welcomed into our school as a further source of information appropriate to the development of the RE curriculum.

-We live in a multi-cultural, multi-racial society and encourage the respect and understanding of other religions and cultures within the community in which we live.
+We live in a multi-cultural, multi-racial society and encourage the respect and understanding of other religions and cultures within the community in which we live to promote dignity and the value of all.
 We intend to follow Jesus’ example to love and serve one another so that all may be included, regardless of race & culture.
 We believe that all children irrespective of race, ability and gender should have equal access to the RE curriculum.
 Children with special educational needs will work on the same content but there will be appropriate differentiation where required.

 Inspection of Religious Education